-The Moscow Mule’s one of the easiest and most refreshing cocktails you can make!
-It’s a deliciously simple drink that’s perfectly suited for any occasion.
-The Mule offers a sharp ginger taste, dash of lime, and a reliable base of vodka served in a traditional copper mug.
+The Moscow Mule is one of the easiest and most refreshing cocktails you can make!
+It’s a deliciously simple drink that’s perfect for any occasion.
+The Moscow Mule offers a sharp ginger taste, a dash of lime, and a reliable base of vodka served in a traditional copper mug.

 History of the Moscow Mule

 The Moscow Mule propelled vodka’s popularity in the United States to new heights in the mid-20th century.
 A surplus of ginger beer and the not-yet popular Smirnoff vodka inspired a collaboration between John Martin of the Heublein & Brothers import company and Jack Morgan, the owner of the Cock ‘n’ Bull in Hollywood, CA to make an invigorating cocktail.

 The two men cultivated a combination of fizzy ginger beer and stout vodka that’s stood the test of time, but they can’t take all the credit.
 The Moscow Mule’s hallmark copper mug came about thanks to a Russian immigrant named Sophie Berezinski.

 Her father owned and operated a copper factory in Russia.
 Sophie created the design of the original mug that’s now broadly attributed to the Moscow Mule cocktail, while her father manufactured them.
 It’s told they weren’t as good at selling the mugs as they were at making them.
 So they brought their product to the United States to search for buyers.

 The signature vessel of the Moscow Mule found its home the day Sophie ventured into the Cock ‘n’ Bull with her solid copper mugs.
 The copper mugs were perfect in tandem with the Mule, they kept the drink properly chilled while enhancing its flavor and aroma.

 This dynamic combination of refreshing ingredients in a distinct copper mug has kept us coming back for more and more ever since!